rca(1) General Commands Manual rca(1)

 warning unless errorexit has been enabled.

 infinity).
-When converting to integer mode, these values will be
+When converting to integer mode, these values are

 preserved, along with their semantics: any computation involving